ESR-LSRI/2023_NoahL/dailyLogbook.md

 [wildfires]: # (also the source of our electricity from the skagit river.)
 [less snowmelt]: # (less than what? be specific here about what you are comparing to)
 [Mt.
 Baker]: # (sounds like you are ready to start asking questions of the data.
-I will coach you all into the data set and where to start.
-Hi)
+I will coach you all into the data set and where to start.)